 We garden because we love to work around plants.
-Most plants need a little fussing to growth lush and healthy and bloom the way we want them to bloom.
+Most plants need a little fussing to grow lush and healthy and bloom the way we want them to bloom.

 1. Too Much Water